The Last Temptation of Christ (novel)

 The Last Temptation of Christ or The Last Temptation (Greek: Ο Τελευταίος Πειρασμός, O Teleftéos Pirasmós) is a historical novel written by Nikos Kazantzakis, first published in its original Greek in 1955 before being translated into English in 1960.
-The novel depicts the life of Jesus and his struggles with various forms of temptation, including fear, doubt, depression, reluctance, and lust.
+The novel depicts the life of Jesus and his struggles with various forms of temptation, including fear, doubt, depression, reluctance, pride, and lust.

 Upon its publication, the book was condemned by the Catholic Church and the Greek Orthodox Church; it has since been challenged by numerous Christian groups and conservative organizations.
 The 1988 film adaptation directed by Martin Scorsese was similarly controversial.

 Plot

-The novel opens with Jesus in the desert, wrestling with his divine calling and the knowledge of his imminent death.
+The novel opens with Jesus as a lost and friendless young man in the desert, wrestling with his divine calling and the knowledge of his imminent death.
 Throughout the book, Jesus grapples with his human desires and the temptation to lead a normal life, away from the suffering and sacrifice that he knows awaits him.
 Despite his reservations, Jesus decides to follow through with his mission, ultimately leading to his arrest, trial, and crucifixion.

 However, the climax of the novel takes a different turn as Jesus is shown dying on the cross, only to awaken in a vision of a world where he did not die and instead lived a long, normal life with Mary Magdalene as his wife after choosing to abandon his calling.
 In this world, Jesus experiences love, pain, and suffering just as any other human being would.

 As he lives out his life in this alternate world, Jesus begins to question whether or not his divine mission was worth all of the suffering that he went through.
 Eventually, he realizes that though he would have been content with living as a normal man, his death is rendered meaningless, and his teachings forgotten.
 Accepting that his destiny is to sacrifice himself for the sake of humanity, Jesus willingly returns to his fate as the son of God.

 The novel concludes with Jesus ascending to heaven, leaving behind a legacy of love, sacrifice, and redemption.